Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: The VGCure Benchmark

-\textbf{Category 2: Graph Reasoning.} The reasoning tasks focus on exploring the \textit{knowledge-free reasoning} ability of LVLMs on visual graphs.
-To differentiate from graph understanding tasks, we designed a series of 2-hop reasoning tasks. \begin{itemize}[itemsep=2pt,topsep=1pt,parsep=1pt] \item \textbf{Nested Node Query (NN)}: Identify the entities linked to the given entity through a composite chain involving the given relations. \item \textbf{Conjunctive Relation Query (CR)}: Retrieve the entities that simultaneously satisfied two independent relationship constraints with two distinct entities. \item \textbf{Common Neighbor Check (CN)}: Determine whether two entities share at least one common neighbor in a 2-hop relational path. \item \textbf{Relation Analogy Query (RA)}: Find the entities linked to a target entity via a relation identical to that links a given entity pair. \item \textbf{Shared Relation Neighbor Query (SRN)}: Identify the set of entities that are connected to the given entity through the given relation. \item \textbf{Nested Relation Query (NR)}: Identify the relation between a target entity and an intermediate entity obtained by traversing a specific relation path from a given entity. \item \textbf{Connective Path Query (CP)}: Determine the existence of \textit{directed} paths or \textit{shortest undirected} paths between two given entities, and retrieve all possible paths if they exist. \end{itemize}
+\textbf{Graph Reasoning:} The reasoning tasks focus on exploring the \textit{knowledge-free reasoning} ability of LVLMs on visual graphs.
+To differentiate from graph understanding tasks, we designed a series of 2-hop reasoning tasks. \begin{itemize}[itemsep=2pt,topsep=1pt,parsep=1pt,leftmargin=11pt] \item \textbf{Nested Node Query (NN)}: Identify the entities linked to the given entity through a composite chain involving the given relations. \item \textbf{Conjunctive Relation Query (CR)}: Retrieve the entities satisfying both two independent relationship constraints with two distinct entities. \item \textbf{Common Neighbor Check (CN)}: Determine whether two entities share at least one common neighbor in a 2-hop relational path. \item \textbf{Relation Analogy Query (RA)}: Find the entities linked to a target entity via a relation identical to that links a given entity pair. \item \textbf{Shared Relation Neighbor Query (SRN)}: Identify the set of entities that are connected to the given entity through the given relation. \item \textbf{Nested Relation Query (NR)}: Identify the relation between a target entity and an intermediate entity obtained by traversing a specific relation path from a given entity. \item \textbf{Connective Path Query (CP)}: Determine the existence of \textit{directed} paths or \textit{shortest undirected} paths between two given entities, and retrieve all possible paths if they exist. \end{itemize}

 For each task, we construct \textbf{one QA sample} and \textbf{two fact checking (FC) samples} (with labels of True and False, respectively) automatically based on the template, except for CN and DC which have only fact checking samples due to the strong similarity between the two samples.
 The total number of final samples is 223,646.
-More examples and details about \textsc{VGCure} benchmark can be found in Appendix \ref{app:benchmark}.
+More details about the \textbf{design logic} and \textbf{statistics} of \textsc{VGCure} can be found in Appendix \ref{app:benchmark} and Tab.\ref{tab:statistics}.